pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 6. Modify `spec.tiflash.replicas` to scale in TiFlash.

-    Check if TiFlash in the TiDB cluster in Kubernetes has updated to your desired definition.
-Run the following command and see if the value of `spec.tiflash.replicas` returned is expected:
+    Check whether TiFlash in the TiDB cluster in Kubernetes has updated to your desired definition.
+Run the following command and see whether the value of `spec.tiflash.replicas` returned is expected:

     {{< copyable "shell-regular" >}}